e3modelling/OPEN-PROM/tutorials/04_First OPEN‐PROM running.md

 This tutorial assumes that you have at least completed the basic software setup from Tutorial 03.
 In practice, you need a working `Rscript` command, a working `gams` command, and the R packages required by `loadMadratData.R`.

-If you later experiment with `run.R` or the VS Code Task Runner instead of the direct GAMS command below, first edit `config.json` to set:
+If you later experiment with `start.R` or the VS Code Task Runner instead of the direct GAMS command below, first edit `config.json` to set:

 ```json
 {